Blacktown Ice Arena

+Sydney Ice Dogs in the Australian Ice Hockey League between 2002 and 2007.

 History

 Tom Breur opened the Blacktown International Ice Arena in Sydney's Western Suburbs in May 1979.
 Blacktown was Sydney's first ever suburban ice skating rink.
 The first organised ice hockey at the rink was with the re-located Glebe Lions when they played an all-star Sydney team.
 The Glebe Lions only stayed at the rink a few months before they were kicked out by Tom Breur for a minor incident.
 Rink owner John Wilson and Terry Jones set up a junior development ice hockey league in 1980.
 The Blacktown City Ice Hockey Club was established and affiliated with the NSW Ice Hockey Association.
 The Blacktown City Ice Hockey Club disbanded in 1984 due to financial issues and a number of other junior clubs were formed including the Vikings, Warriors, Wolves, Aliens and Flyers.
 In 1981, Steve Green founded the Blacktown Women's Ice Hockey team.
 It was the first NSW women's team since the 1920s.
 The team was a founded member of the NSW Women's Ice Hockey league (NSWWIHL).
 Also in 1981, the Blacktown City Flyers seniors were established and entered the New South Wales Superleague (NSWSL) as a foundation member.
 Following the closure of the Warringah Ice Skating Rink in the 1990s, NSWSL powerhouse, Warringah Bombers relocated to Blacktown.
 With the Bombers relocation, the rink withdrew its support for the Flyers and a semi-private owned team, the Blacktown Bullets, was founded and joined the league in place of the Flyers.
 The Blacktown Bullets won the Superleague Championship in its final season in 1999.

 Following a two-year gap, top level ice hockey returned to Blacktown in 2002 with the formation of the Western Sydney Ice Dogs team based upon a core group of players and staff from the old Blacktown Bullets.
 John Wilson funded the new team.
 The Ice Dogs were granted an Australian Ice Hockey League franchise licence and the team entered the AIHL in 2002.
 The Ice Dogs remained at the venue in Blacktown until the rink's closure in 2007.

 Blacktown Ice Arena closed its doors on 28 October 2007 and was slowly demolished over the remainder of 2007 into the start of 2008.